HPCE/hpce-2014-cw1/README.md

 as a mode of distribution, but in somewhat more complicated ways later on.

-**As an alternative, hit "Download as Zip" to the right of this page.s**
+**As an alternative, hit "Download Zip" to the right of this page.**

 For now, you only really need to worry about the following: